red5pro/streaming-html5/src/page/test/publishDataChannel/README.md

-# Publish & Subscribe Remote Call
+# Publish & Subscribe to DataChannel Messages

-This example demonstrates the `send` API of the publisher in the Red5 Pro HTML SDK.
-Using `send`, a publisher can send a message object to any currently subscribed clients.
+This example demonstrates utilizing the underlying `RTCDataChannel` of a Publisher and Subscriber to send and receive messages.

+Though the Publisher example demonstrates sending the messages, while the Subscriber example demonstrates receiving the messages, either peer can act as the sender and receiver when utilizing the `RTCDataChannel`.

+To access the underlying `RTCDataChannel` instance of an `RTCPublisher` and `RTCSubscriber` use the access method: `getDataChannel()`.

+> This example requires the configuration attribute of `signalingSocketOnly` being set to the default value of `true`.

 **Please refer to the [Basic Publisher Documentation](../publish/README.md) to learn more about the basic setup.**